 - Drywall

 All manufactured products must be produced in the U.S., as defined in the Code of Federal Regulations section 184.3 Definitions.
-To qualify as a U.S. product, the cost of the components of the manufactured product must be greater than 55% of the total cost of all components.
+To qualify as a U.S. product, the cost of the components of the manufactured product must be greater than 65% of the total cost of all components (increasing to 75% by 2029).

 BABA Waiver Eligibility and Submission Process

-- Types of iron, steel, manufactured products or construction materials not produced in the United States in sufficient quantity or satisfactory quality
+- Types of iron, steel, manufactured products or construction materials not produced in the U.S. in sufficient quantity or satisfactory quality.

-- Inclusion of iron, steel, manufactured products or construction materials produced in the United States that will increase the cost of the overall project by more than 25%
+- Inclusion of iron, steel, manufactured products or construction materials produced in the U.S. that will increase the cost of the overall project by more than 25%.

 5 Steps for Waiver Submission

-In general, the waiver submission process for a respective domestic infrastructure project includes the following actions steps:
+In general, the waiver submission process for a respective domestic infrastructure project includes the following action steps:

-- The Agency notifies the Office of Management and Budget Made in America Office (MIAO) of the respective waiver request.
+- The Agency notifies the OMB Made in America Office (MIAO) of the respective waiver request.

 - The Agency posts a draft of the submitted waiver letter for public review and submission of comments for a period of no less than fifteen calendar days.